-Like any surgical procedure, circumcision has some risks.
-However, the rate of problems after circumcision is low.
+Like any surgical procedure, circumcision does have some risks.
+However, the rate of problems after circumcision is quite low.
 Bleeding and infection in the circumcised area are the most common problems.
-Sometimes the skin of the newly exposed glans becomes irritated by the pressure of diapers and ammonia in the urine.
-The irritation is usually treated with petroleum ointment (Vaseline) put directly on the area.
-This problem will usually lessen after a few days.
+Both of these can be treated by your doctor.

 Written by familydoctor.org editorial staff